TheRestartProject/RepairDirectory/readme.md

 ## Restart Repair Directory

 The Restart Repair Directory is a tool for encouraging repair through local businesses.
 It allows for the recording of local repair businesses in a directory and the searching of this directory by the public.
-[Find out more](https://therestartproject.org/repairdirectory/about).
+See it in action and find out more at https://therestartproject.org/repairdirectory/about.

+This repository is the backend of the Repair Directory.

+The client-side application can be found at: https://github.com/therestartproject/repair-directory-nuxt

+The WordPress plugin can be found at: https://github.com/TheRestartProject/repair-directory-wordpress

-### Status
+### Contributing

-The Repair Directory is currently in beta and is undergoing active testing and development.
-Please get in touch at tech@therestartproject.org if you would like to collaborate.
+Please get in touch at tech@therestartproject.org if you would like to contribute.

 ### Credits

-The Repair Directory has been developed in partnership with fantastic support from [Outlandish](https://www.outlandish.com/).
+The Repair Directory was originally developed in partnership with fantastic support from [Outlandish](https://www.outlandish.com/).

 ### Setup

 See the [INSTALL](INSTALL.md) file.

-### Specifications

-Compiled version of the specs is available at: https://therestartproject.github.io/RepairDirectory/Index.html